Solpage

 Software development started in February 2016.
 Initially only the conjunction computation engine was developed.
 This engine computes the exact time when two celestial bodies reach the same longitude relative to a third, centric celestial body.
-Throughout 2016 this engine was corrected and optimized to handle 8 decimal digits precision.
+Throughout 2016 this engine was corrected and optimized to handle 8 decimal digits precision and to prevent "jumping over conjunctions" with the fast moving celestial bodies Mercury, Venus and the Moon.

 In October 2016 the listing of positions and angles for a given time and centric view was added.